parallella/parallella-examples/README.md

 ## Contents

 * aobench/ - A small ambient occlusion renderer for benchmarking real world floating-point performance
 * blobubska/ - A real-time ray tracing visual music generator
 * mandelbrot/ - Calculating the mandelbrot set and rendering it to the frame buffer in real-time
+* xtemp/ - Reads the XADC on-chip temperature measurement for the Zynq chip, and displays the results as a graph

 ## Contributing